aysanaghazadeh/SensoryAds/rebuttal.md

   * Given that there are 96 sensations in our taxonomy, and maximum of 9 sensations are only selected to be evoked the minimum pairs created for each image is 522:
     * 87 negative sensation for each positive sensation x 6 positive sensation which also have a parent which is required for our hierarchical loss

+Also, results on classification task in Table 1 represents that the precision of LLMs/MLLMs is much lower than recall, suggesting the rejecting the incorrect sensations is the main issue of these models, and our fine-tuning setup teaches the model to reject the negative sensations by first pairing each positive sensation with 95 negative sensations and utilizing Contrastive Preference Optimization.

 #### Generalization of EvoSense:
 > I wonder if there is enough signal in this data to help the model demonstrate generalisation.